Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 </details>

-With this example, we can see that calling a function allows us to run the same code multiple times without repeating a large block of code, which makes our code concise.
+With this example, we can see that calling a function allows us to run the same code multiple times without repeating a large block of code, which makes our code more concise.
 This code could be even more concise by using a loop, which we'll cover in a future lesson.
 Run `game.py` to play the Guess the Number game.

 ### The `return` Keyword